usnistgov/fireflow/pyreflow/docs/source/workflow.rst

 Many FCS files do not conform to the standards they claim to follow.
 ``pyreflow`` offers several ways to deal with these.

-First, see the arguments for the functions in :doc:`toplevel`; most of these are flags or other options to control parsing, alter keywords, fix offsets, etc.
+First, see the arguments for the functions in :doc:`reader`; most of these are flags or other options to control parsing, alter keywords, fix offsets, etc.
 These should address most needs.